Do you know where your water comes from?

 - Arlington County Water & Utilities

 To learn more about Arlington's history, visit the Center for Local History on the first floor of the Central Library.
+The carnival float image is a part of CLH's Arlington Historical Society Photographs collection, part of which is available online.

 Do you have a question about this story, or a personal experience to share?